StegSchreck/RatS/README.md

     For more information about how to use the script, you can call `python3 transfer_ratings.py --help`
 1. At the end, the script will print out how many movies were successfully posted.
 Afterwards all the movies which couldn't be found are printed out, so you can check them manually.
 The failed movie are also exported to a JSON file, so you can easily try them again (see below).

+### Inside a Docker container

+1. Create a credentials configuration in your home folder, e.g.: `touch ~/.RatS.cfg`
+1. Configure your credentials in the file you just created, e.g.:
+    ```
+    [Trakt]
+    USERNAME = abc
+    PASSWORD = def
+    ```
+    Please see the RatS/credentials.cfg.orig in this repository as a template.
+1. Get the Docker image: `docker pull stegschreck/rats`
+1. Run the script: `docker run -it -v ~/.RatS.cfg:/RatS/RatS/credentials.cfg rats python3 transfer_ratings.py --source trakt --destination movielens`

+    The `-v ~/.RatS.cfg:/RatS/RatS/credentials.cfg` option will load the credentials file you just created from your home directory into the docker container, so that the script can use it.

 ### Command line call parameters